Kerry Group short-seller gives farmers food for thought in join venture talks

 Kerry chief executive Edmond Scanlon.

-Kerry Group chief Edmond Scanlon was knee-deep in preparations for annual results next week when over €2 billion was wiped off the company’s market value in less than an hour around midday on Thursday.
+Kerry Group chief Edmond Scanlon was knee-deep in preparations for annual results next week when more than €2 billion was wiped off the company’s market value in less than an hour around midday on Thursday.

 Shares